Shady-Data/09-Assembly/01_Debugging/01_Intro to Debugging.md

 ### Step 2: Describe the Bug

-Step 2 is deeply involved within step one.
-The questions we asked will describe the bug for us.
+Step 2 is deeply involved.
+Our questions will describe the bug for us.
 Of course, not all questions apply below.

 * **Is it reproduceable?**
-* **How can you make it happen again?**
+* **How can you make it happen?**
 * **What happened?**
-* **What should of happend?**
+* **What should of happened?**
 * **Is it correct sometimes?**
 * **When did it happen?**
 * **What can support this?**
 * **How critical is it?**
-* **etc**

-The above is often times called a **bug report.**
+The above is often called a **bug report.**

 ---

 ### Step 3: Snapshot

-Taking a snapshot of the program requires us to essentially gather all information about the program in it's state where the bug is present.
-The closer to the bug appearing, the better.
+Taking a snapshot of the program requires us to gather all information about the program when the bug is present.
 Things such as:

 * **variable values**
 * **stack information**